Episodes

 Will Butler:

 Do you want to describe your favorite memes for our community?
-Send a voice memo to hello@saymymeme.com, that's hello@saymymeme.com.
+Send a voice memo to [email protected], that's [email protected].